Wednesday, September 15, 2021

 During my guided tours, I always show the ruins of Freiburg following the British air raid on November 27, 1944, as my last photo.

 People still call it a miracle that the Minster Church stood while all the buildings around were in ruins.
 One reason is that the builders have solidly constructed walls and arches.
-They didn't know how to calculate the statics at those times, so they better over-dimensioned all building elements.
-Present calculations show that the safety factors built into the construction are at least seven times greater than would be required by modern architecture.
-This is one reason why the Freiburg Minster Church, although under permanent restoration and repair, will survive for another couple of centuries.
+They didn't know how to calculate the structural stability at that time, so they over-dimensioned all building elements.
+Present calculations indicate that the safety factors incorporated into the construction are at least seven times greater than those required by modern architecture.
+This is one reason why the Freiburg Minster Church, although it is under permanent restoration and repair, will likely survive for another couple of centuries.

 Honoring Madison's coat of arms ©US